Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Theoretical Guarantees

 Next, we provide rates of convergence of the test based on \BFF to the test based on the Bayes factor.
 We assume that the chosen probabilistic classifier has the following rate of convergence: \begin{Assumption}[Convergence rate of the probabilistic classifier] The probabilistic classifier trained with $\T$, $\hat \P(Y=1|\x,\theta)$ is such that

 for some $\kappa > 0$ and $d>0$, where $H(\x, \theta)$ is a measure over $\mathcal{X} \times \Theta$. \end{Assumption}

 Typically, $\kappa$ relates to the smoothness of $\P$, while $d$ relates to the number of covariates of the classifier --- in our case, the number of parameters plus the number of features.
-In Appendix~\ref{app:examples_ass7}, we provide some examples where Assumption \ref{assump:modelclass} holds.\\
+In Supplementary Material~I, we provide some examples where Assumption \ref{assump:modelclass} holds.

 We also assume that the density of the product measure $G \times \pi$ is bounded away from infinity. \begin{Assumption}[Bounded density] $H(\x, \theta)$ dominates $H' := G \times \pi$, and the density of $H'$ with respect to $H$, denoted by $h'$, is such that there exists $\gamma>0$ with $h'(\x,\theta) < \gamma,\ \forall \x \in \mathcal{X}, \theta \in \Theta$. \end{Assumption}